spotinst/help/src/docs/elastigroup/features/core-features/market-scoring-managing-interruptions-a.md

 ## Spot Instance Replacement

 The flow chart below shows an overview of how the spot instance replacement takes place.
+The process repeats continuously.

 <img src="/elastigroup/_media/corefeatures-interruptions-01.png" width="448" height="507" />

 ## Fix Strategy

-Elastigroup continuously monitors spot markets to identify available markets for workloads currently running on On-Demand instances.
-When a spot market becomes available, a new spot instance is launched and the old On-Demand instance is drained and terminated.
+Whenever the Spot Instance Replacement flow (described above) requires a fallback to an on-demand instance, then the Fix Strategy flow is triggered.
+Elastigroup continuously monitors spot markets to identify available markets for the workloads that are running on on-demand instances.
+When a spot market becomes available, a new spot instance is launched and the old on-demand instance is drained and terminated.

 <img src="/elastigroup/_media/corefeatures-interruptions-02.png" />